Temasys/AdapterJS/README.md

 ### publish

-The production version of the library and a minified copy of it
+The debug version of the library and a minified copy of it

 ### source